symfony/symfony-docs/page_creation.rst

 One of Symfony's *killer* features is the Web Debug Toolbar: a bar that displays a *huge* amount of debugging information along the bottom of your page while developing.

-To use the web debug toolbar, just install it:
+To use the web debug toolbar, install the Profiler pack first:

 .. code-block:: terminal

-    $ composer require --dev symfony/web-profiler-bundle
+    $ composer require --dev symfony/profiler-pack

 As soon as this finishes, refresh your page.
 You should see a black bar along the bottom of the page.
 You'll learn more about all the information it holds along the